 Achievements and awards in 2021

-- Being the first in the world, scientists from several Czech research institutions including IT4Innovations observed inhomogeneous electron charge distribution on an atom, thus confirming a 30-year-old theoretical prediction.
+- Being the first in the world, scientists from several Czech research institutions, including IT4Innovations, observed inhomogeneous electron charge distribution on an atom, thus confirming a 30-year-old theoretical prediction.
 This breakthrough discovery, comparable with the very first observation of a black hole, shall ease understanding of chemical reactions and interactions between individual atoms and molecules and opens the way to improving the material and structural properties of various physical, biological, and chemical systems.
-Their paper was published in the prestigious Science journal.
+Their paper was published in a prestigious Science journal.

-- Martin Golasowski from IT4Innovations won the bronze place within the Joseph Fourier Prize competition for his project focused on optimisation of urban transport using intelligent navigation service.
+- Martin Golasowski from IT4Innovations won the bronze in the Joseph Fourier Prize competition for his project focused on optimizing in the Joseph Fourier Prize competition for his project focused on the optimisation of urban transport using intelligent navigation service.